melexis/i2c-stick/doc/mlx90632/refresh_rate_update.md

 ==> So there are three I2C flavors of the I2C command, we will use only the first and the last one!

-The next line will read 6 bytes from address 24E0 from slave 3A.
+The next line will instruct the I2C master hardware on the I2C Stick to read 6 bytes from address 24E0 from slave 3A.
 ```
 2024/10/29 09:14:45.118 <- i2c:3A:W24E0R06
 2024/10/29 09:14:45.120 -> i2c:3A:24E0:R:070B820D821D:OK